johannesgiorgis/personal-website/content/post/2019-01-06-how-i-build-this-site.md

 - Create a Netlify account
 - Create a New Site with Continuous Deployment: connect _personal-website_ Github repository to Netlify
+- Configure Hugo Version on Netlify
+- Build and Deploy Site

 **Note**: Our `config.toml` file we have been using includes a `baseURL = "https://example.org/"` line which will break how our website looks.
 We need to comment out this line and commit the changes.